replicatedhq/replicated-field-labs/instruqt/closing-information-gap/02-working-with-support-bundles/assignment.md

 Getting Started
 ===============

-Let's creating a support bundle using this definition.
+Let's create a support bundle using this definition.
 Click on the "Manifest Editor" tab and create a new file named `harbor-support-bundle.yaml`.

 ![Creating the Support Bundle File](../assets/creating-harbor-support-bundle.png)